Amet-khan Sultan: In World War II

-From 18 to 20 May 1944, he was permitted to take a three-day vacation from combat to visit his family in Alupka, not long after the Soviets retook control of Crimea, bringing several of his friends, including fellow Hero of the Soviet Union Pavel Golovachev.
-One morning, an NKVD officer barged into Amet-khan's house and attempted to force Amet-khan and his parents to leave Crimea, but they initially refused to leave and a struggle ensued until Amet-khan identified himself as a Hero of the Soviet Union to the NKVD officer who had attacked him and his status as a war hero was confirmed by Pavel Golovachev who was present at the scene.
-The NKVD officer then began questioning him about his ethnic background, decided that Amet-khan was technically Dagestani, and explained that there was an order to deport the entire Crimean Tatar people and that his brother Imran was wanted for collaborating with the Germans.
-Throughout the day the NKVD continued to deport the Crimean Tatar people, and his mother, who was a Crimean Tatar, was sent to a transportation point, but after other members of the Air Force who were friends of Amet-khan made it clear to the NKVD that she and the rest of her immediate family were exempt from deportation because she was married to a Lak and hence no longer considered a Crimean Tatar in the eyes of the law, she and her husband were spared deportation; however, they were advised to temporarily relocate to Dagestan, for the time being.
+From 18 to 20 May 1944, he was permitted to take a three-day vacation from combat to visit his family in Alupka, not long after the Soviets retook control of Crimea.
+He brought several of his friends, including fellow Hero of the Soviet Union Pavel Golovachev.
+One morning, an NKVD officer barged into Amet-khan's house and attempted to force Amet-khan and his parents to leave Crimea, but they initially refused to leave.
+A struggle ensued until Amet-khan identified himself as a Hero of the Soviet Union to the NKVD officer who had attacked him, and his status as a war hero was confirmed by Pavel Golovachev who was present at the scene.
+The NKVD officer then began questioning him about his ethnic background, decided that Amet-khan was technically Dagestani; he explained that there was an order to deport the entire Crimean Tatar people, and that his brother Imran was wanted for collaborating with the Germans.
+Throughout the day, the NKVD continued to deport the Crimean Tatar people.
+Amet-khan's mother, who was a Crimean Tatar, was sent to a transportation point, but other members of the Air Force made it clear to the NKVD that she and the rest of her immediate family were exempt from deportation because she was married to a Lak and hence no longer considered a Crimean Tatar in the eyes of the law.
+She and her husband were spared deportation; however, they were advised to temporarily relocate to Dagestan, for the time being.
 Eventually Imran was sentenced in 1946, but Amet-khan's parents still were allowed to live in Crimea.

 After witnessing the violent deportation, Amet-khan returned to his regiment and continued to distinguish himself in battle, but suffered from severe depression.
 He flew a Lavochkin La-7 in the later parts of the war in campaigns over Königsberg, Berlin, and East Prussia.
 In the Battle of Königsberg he and his regiment flew with a group of French pilots from the Normandie-Niemen regiment.
-Amet-khan saved the life of one of his comrades over Königsberg; after Chubukov and Khvostov engaged with a group of originally six fighters; two German fighters went down while taking out Khvostov, and Chubukov was surrounded by the remaining four when Amet-khan rushed toward the fighters and saved Chubukov from being shot down.
-His thirtieth solo and last aerial victory occurred near Berlin Tempelhof Airport when he took out a Focke-Wulf Fw 190 on 29 April 1945.
+Amet-khan saved the life of one of his comrades over Königsberg.
+After Chubukov and Khvostov engaged with a group of six fighters, two German fighters went down while taking out Khvostov.
+Chubukov was surrounded by the remaining four when Amet-khan rushed toward the fighters and saved Chubukov from being shot down.
+His thirtieth solo and last aerial victory occurred near Berlin Tempelhof Airport, when he took out a Focke-Wulf Fw 190 on 29 April 1945.
 For his excellence shown after his first Hero of the Soviet Union award in 1943 over various campaigns, he was awarded a second one on 29 June 1945.
 In total he scored 30 solo victories, 19 shared victories, flew 603 combat sorties and engaged in 150 aerial battles during the war.